- July 3-9, 2018 is the time reserved for first-year students to use Quest to request elective courses.

 If you have transfer credits in:

-- LANG 1XX, CHINA 1XX, DUTCH 1XX, FR 1XX, GER 1XX,GRK 1XX, ITAL 1XX, JAPAN 1XX, KOREA 1XX, LAT 1XX or SPAN 1XX, they count toward fulfilling your second language requirement.
+- LANG 1XX, CHINA 1XX, DUTCH 1XX, FR 1XX, GER 1XX,GRK 1XX, ITAL 1XX, JAPAN 1XX, KOREA 1XX, LAT 1XX or SPAN 1XX, individually they count as 1 of 2 courses toward fulfilling your second language requirement.

-- ENGL 1XX, they count toward fulfilling your English requirement.
+- ENGL 1XX, counts as fulfilling your English requirement.

-- MATH 1XX, MATH 127 or MATH 137, they count toward fulfilling your math requirement.
+- MATH 1XX, MATH 127 or MATH 137, individually they count as 1 of 2 courses toward fulfilling your math requirement.

-- CS 1XX, they count toward fulfilling your computer science requirement.
+- CS 1XX, counts as fulfilling your computer science requirement.

 - CHEM120 & 120Lab, they count jointly toward fulfilling one of your investigative science requirements.